Johnson-Su/Johnson-Su/README.md

 ## Hi there 👋  I'm Johnson Su

-I'm study Computer Science at the [University of Toronto](https://www.utsc.utoronto.ca/home/) and am currently interested in machine learning, product design, and mobile application development!</br></br>
+I'm studying Computer Science at the [University of Toronto](https://www.utsc.utoronto.ca/home/) and am currently interested in machine learning, product design, and mobile application development!</br></br>
 Check out my work (and the process behind it) at [sujohnson.com](https://sujohnson.com/) :)

 ### What am I currently doing?